-Required for all students selected for this federal quality assurance protocol.
-Requires submission of a verification worksheet along with hardcopy documentation of all household income sources from the specified base year.
+Verification documents are required for all students selected for this federal quality assurance protocol.
+Submission of a verification worksheet along with hardcopy documentation of all household income sources from the specified base year are also required.

 Sources of Financial Assistance